 Our direct integration with BigCommerce allows you to configure the connection to Adyen directly in the BigCommerce control panel.
 Once you're set up, you can accept credit card and debit card payments in multiple currencies in your BigCommerce store, without redirecting to an external website.
 Apart from credit card payments, we currently support Bancontact, iDEAL, and giropay payments and are actively adding support for more payment methods.

-We collect sensitive cardholder data securely with our Custom Card Component, which reduces your PCI DSS-compliance requirements.
+We collect sensitive cardholder data securely with our Custom Card Web Component, which reduces your PCI DSS-compliance requirements.
 The integration supports stored card details, native 3D Secure 2 authentication and includes Address Verification System (AVS) checks.

 Before you begin